-R' Yochanan, on the other hand, simply says that one has separated juice from food regardless of its destination.
+R' Yochanan, on the other hand, simply says that one has separated the juice from the food regardless of its destination.

 Most Rishonim rule in accordance with Rav and rule that one may squeeze grapes and other fruits onto food on Shabbos.
 R' Chananel rules in accordance with R' Yochanan and prohibits, on account of a biblical prohibition, squeezing grapes onto food, and other fruit on account of a rabbinical prohibition.